tituschewxj/tp/docs/DeveloperGuide.md

 * 3a.
 No successful command input that is more recent is available.

     * 3a1.
-No action is taken.
+The command box will be cleared

     * Use case ends.